 However, it is recognised as a curriculum subject some latitude is to be permitted when it comes to 'competitive' play.
 It is important to stress that no one is obliged to fight, as this would be contrary to the philosophy of Fencing.

 By the end of their time at Garden House the class takes the form of a 'club' whereby the students are granted autonomy and responsibility for themselves.
-This affords the Master the opportunity to give individual lessons to squad fencers and to give tactical piste side advice as well… some of the girls like to referee, whilst others support and help the fencers with their kit, timekeeping or scoring; Some girls will be working towards grade IV & will have won medals at national competition !
-As such the group is a reflection of Life with all characters contributing to the goal, because the creation of one great fencer requires the participation and energy of a unified group.
+This affords the Master the opportunity to give individual lessons to squad fencers and to give tactical piste-side advice as well; some of the girls like to referee, whilst others support and help the fencers with their kit, timekeeping or scoring.
+Some girls will be working towards grade IV and will have won medals at national competition!
+As such the group is a reflection of life with all characters contributing to the goal, because the creation of one great fencer requires the participation and energy of a unified group.